Course Schedule: Agenda

 - Define the cardiopulmonary and ECG changes with exercise, normal and abnormal.

-- Review the indications and contraindications for ET.
+- Review the indications and contraindications for exercise stress testing.

 - Discuss the various protocols for ET and learn to set up, perform and interpret ETs.